 Focus on your strengths

 Praise them.
 Praise yourself.
-Let them know they’re doing a great job and that these are stressful times and they’re rising to the occasion.
+Let them know they’re doing a great job.
 If you really want to get into it, start a journal together, talking about the things you like about yourselves, your achievements, the things you’ve done well recently.
 Affirmations are also great ways to get into positive mindsets about ourselves.
 I am good enough, the work I do is good enough, I am enough.
 Whatever works for you and your teen.

 Have a routine

 Let work be work and play be play.
 There is no need for these two lives to intersect.
-If there is one thing it is vital for your teen to do, now that home is both school study space and chill zone, is to set boundaries between the different parts of their lives.
 Set aside certain hours and times in a timetable to be strictly adhered to.
 When school and study time is over, the books and bags go away and then it is time for food, relaxing activities and family.
-Make sure to help them create a very clear structure so that they can truly ‘switch off’ and unwind from school mode.
+Make sure to help them create a very clear structure so that they can truly ‘switch off’ and unwind from homework mode.

 Don’t be too hard on yourself

 January brings with it its own set of pressures.
 Resolutions, willpower and promises might be crumbling around us right now and that’s okay.
 Wanted to get up hours earlier than usual to complete an intricate and grueling workout routine, but can barely drag yourself out of bed on time for school or work?
 That’s okay!
-We’re going through a time of international crisis, stress and fear.
 There is only so much any of us can do.
 Find wins in the small things – you made a healthy meal for your family, or got out for a walk today, or finished all your homework.
 Go you!